Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Search for an Item.md

 2. Navigate to **Item Management > All Items**.

-3. In the search field, type what you're looking for
+3. In the search field, type what you're looking for.

 4. Click  the **Find** button 🔎.
 Relevant information will appear based on your search.